prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 {: .alert.alert-info :}
-The Prebid Mobile team is pleased to announce that we're getting ready to start building the major version.
+The Prebid Mobile team is pleased to announce that we're getting ready to start building the next major version.
 Please see the [plan for Prebid Mobile 3.0](/prebid-mobile/docs/Prebid_Mobile_3_0_0.pdf) and provide feedback to <support@prebid.org>.